Madadata/manual/react/ComponentStyle.md

   * has lifecycle method
   * has state to keep.
   * UI is determined only by state, props.
-    * UI do not depend on global variable.
+    * UI does not depend on global variable.
-    * UI do not use any utility function that has variables from outside.
+    * UI does not use any utility function that has variables from outside.
-    * UI do not have children that are not PureComponent.
+    * UI does not have children that are not PureComponent.

 * code snippet